Genetic Engineering

 Making Genetic Editing a Reality

-Effective editing of patient genes not only relies on the controlled and precise alteration of DNA by technologies like ZFNs or CRISPR-Cas, but the delivery of the editing machinery to the target cell.
-Delivery poses its own challenges, requiring:
+Effective editing of human genomes not only relies on the controlled and precise alteration of a DNA sequence by technologies like ZFNs or CRISPR-Cas, but also the delivery of the editing tool to the target cell.
+Delivery poses its own challenges, requiring

-• Protection of the genetic material encoding the editing machinery throughout its journey from the administration site to the target
+• Protection of the nucleic acid encoding the editing machinery throughout its journey from the administration site to the target

-• Specific recognition of specific target tissues or cell types
+• Specific recognition of target tissues or cell types

 Overcoming Challenges on the Path to Commercial Availability

-For revolutionary gene editing therapies to change the lives of patients, developers and manufacturers will need to overcome the challenges on the path to clinical and commercial production.
+For revolutionary genome editing technologies to change the lives of patients, developers and manufacturers will need to overcome the challenges on the path to clinical trial and commercial production.

 Ensuring patient safety